 1991 – 1997

-By ’91, the company was ranked 8th in the country in the auto parts sales business.
+By ’91, the company ranked 8th in the country in auto parts sales.
 Its main goal was to expand as much as possible and buy smaller firms.
 The logo was changed to one of stability and confidence.
 The red “stop color” was removed, leaving only black.
 It resonated well with the road, repairs, and cars.

 The entire field of the logo was lined with oblique black lines.
 They symbolized the multilane roads.
-It showed the company’s large number of outlets on all the major highways in the country—the firm’s expansion into other states.
+It showed the company’s large number of outlets along major highways across the country and its expansion into other states.

 The two-tiered placement of the name was retained, but instead of a triangle, the inscription was bounded by a black vertical rectangle.
-It resembled the marking strip on the road.
+It resembled the road’s marking strip.

 The entire logo sloped to the right, in tune with the road traffic.